sagemath/sagewiki_to_gh-2022-10-10/days79.md

 ''A talk can be on anything related to mathematical development (it does not have to be Sage) If you have some Sage experience, please consider giving a tutorial''

-== Program ==

-The program will include '''introduction tutorials''' to Sage, combinatorics and symbolic dynamics in Sage.
-The meeting will include '''scientific talks''' and there will also be time for '''code sprints'''.

-''Detailed schedule to be announced''.

-== Speakers ==

- * '''Travis Scrimshaw''' on ''TBA''
- * '''Vincent Delecroix''' on ''TBA''
- * '''Jean-Philippe Labbé''' on ''Introduction to Sage''

-== Participants ==

- * Jean-Philippe Labbé (Hebrew University, Jerusalem)
- * Klaus Dohmen (Hochschule Mittweida, University of Applied Sciences, Germany)
- * Malka Schaps (Bar-Ilan University, Bar-Ilan, Israel)
- * Tomer Bauer (Bar-Ilan University, Bar-Ilan, Israel)
- * Mee Seong Im (United States Military Academy, NY)
- * Travis Scrimshaw (University of Minnesota, USA)
- * Vincent Delecroix (Université de Bordeaux, France)

 == Lodging, funding, and other practical informations ==